Eugene-L-H/Countdown/README.md

 # Description
 A web page displaying a form with 3 fields.
 It asks the user to enter the name, date and time of an event that they are looking forward to.
-Once entered a countdown will be displayed on the page.
+Once entered a countdown for that event will be displayed on the page.

 # Instructons
 The user will enter an event name up to 24 characters long in the top input.